 Essentially, the connection between employee satisfaction and economic success is quite clear: Happy employees make for happy customers!
-We know from our own experience that we immediately feel at home when restaurant staff serve us in a friendly and respectful manner.
+We know from our own experience that we immediately feel at home when restaurant staff serves us in a friendly and respectful manner.
 And of course, then we order a glass or two more of wine – because it just feels so splendid here!

 And these companies boast impressive metrics compared to their competitors: